gsam7pro/Bvn-shots/README.md

 # Bvn-shots
-Website for imaginary video editing software
+Website for imaginary video editing software, using HTML,CSS and bootstrap